DallasHoff/sqlocal/docs/api/sql.md

 ];
 ```

 Multiple statements can be passed in the query, but note that the results returned will only include results from the first value-returning statement.
 Also, only one statement in the query can have parameter bindings.
 Because of these restrictions, it is recommended to pass only one SQL statement per call to `sql`.
+To run multiple statements together, use the [`transaction` method](transaction.md).

 ```javascript
 // Warning: only returns the row with id 1.